Can Americold Realty Trust (COLD) Remain Competitive?

-Americold Realty Trust (NYSE:COLD) went down by -0.42% from its latest closing price compared to the recent 1-year high of $40.85.
-The company’s stock price has collected -2.66% of loss in the last five trading sessions.
-Press Release reported on 08/19/21 that Americold Realty Trust Declares Third Quarter 2021 Dividend
+Americold Realty Trust (NYSE:COLD) went down by -8.29% from its latest closing price compared to the recent 1-year high of $40.85.
+The company’s stock price has collected -10.45% of loss in the last five trading sessions.
+Press Release reported 17 hours ago that Americold Realty Trust Updates 2021 Guidance

 Is It Worth Investing in Americold Realty Trust (NYSE :COLD) Right Now?